Clownfish: Phylogeny

 The clownfish lineage diverged from that of other living damselfishes around 35 million years ago (mya) during the late Eocene, and the most recent common ancestor of extant species is dated around 10.5 mya during the Early Miocene.
 A 2014 study placed their origin in the waters of the Malay Archipelago.
 Clownfish experienced an increase in species diversification starting around 5 mya, with two major adaptive radiations; one centred on the Malay Archipelago and a later one in the waters of the western Indian Ocean.
 There is genetic evidence for high amounts of interbreeding between species through their evolutionary history.
-Clownfish speciation has been linked to their sea anemone hosts, species of which can be found in different habitats and thus drove ecological separation.
+Clownfish speciation has been linked to their sea anemone hosts species of which can be found in different habitats, thus driving ecological separation.

-There are 28 living species of clownfish and two hybrids, the white-bonnet clownfish and Thielle's clownfish.
-More species possibly exist in the Pacific, likely as cryptic species.
+Prior to 2025, 28 living species of clownfish were recognised along with two hybrids, the white-bonnet clownfish and Thielle's clownfish.
+In 2025, a new species, the Polynesian anemonefish (A. maohiensis), was classified.
+This fish was previously seen as a colour morph of the orange-fin anemonefish.
 In 1972, Allen listed five major clades or complexes based on morphology; percula, akallopisos, ephippium, polymnus and clarkii with the maroon clownfish being in a clade on its own.
 A 2014 study lists two more major clades: Australian and Indian, with the maroon clownfish under the percula clade and the orange-fin anemonefish and wide-band anemonefish being single-species clades.
 A 2021 study placed the members of the clade polymnus in the Indian clade, while a 2025 study found the maroon clownfish to be a single-species clade.

-The following cladogram of the 28 clownfish species is based on a 2025 genetic study, with clade/complex group labels based on a 2014 study.
+The following cladogram of 28 clownfish species is based on a 2025 genetic study, with clade/complex group labels based on a 2014 study.